 United States of America Designations

 Up until just after World War II, each caliber of USN guns was identified by its length in calibers, a mark number and a modification number, the original modification designation being "Mod 0".
 For example, 16"/50 Mark 7 Mod 0 meant a gun firing 16-inch (40.64 cm) projectiles with a barrel 16 x 50 = 800 inches (20.320 m) long, was the seventh gun in the 16-inch (40.64 cm) series and was built to the original design with no modifications.
-A few smaller guns built or purchased mainly in the latter part of the 19th century were known by the weight of their projectiles; the 1-pounder through 6-pounder.
-Roman numerals were used for Mark designations until about 1920 when arabic numerals were substituted.
+A few smaller guns built or purchased mainly in the latter part of the 19th century were known by the weight of their projectiles; the 1-pounder, 3-pounder and 6-pounder series.

 Mountings originally had a similar designation, being of the form 12" Mark 8 Mod 0 for a mounting using a 12-inch (30.5 cm) weapon.
 By 1930, the Mark number mounting designation had been dropped for weapons larger than 5 inches (12.7 cm) and new mountings were then known by the ship class they were used on.
-For example, the mountings for the 16"/50 (40.64 cm) Mark 7 guns used on the Iowa class battleships were designated as 16-inch three-gun mountings Iowa class.
+For example, the mountings for the 16"/50 (40.64 cm) Mark 7 guns used on the Iowa class battleships did not have a Mark number and were instead designated as 16-inch three-gun mountings Iowa class.
 Mountings for 5 inch and smaller guns continued to have Mark numbers assigned to them.

 Similar to Britain, shortly after World War II the USN designation system was changed from being based upon the gun classification to being based upon the mounting classification.
 So, a modern designation such as 5"/54 Mark 45 is really the designation of the gun mount, not the weapon itself.
-Furthermore, starting with the 5"/54 Mark 42, almost all naval guns are now classified into a single "Mark" series, regardless of their caliber.
+A few older weapons such as the 5"/54 Mark 16 are occasionally seen in publications per their Mark 39 mounting designation, but this is rare and seems to be an effort to put all 5"/54 guns into the same designation series.
+Furthermore, starting with the 5"/54 Mark 42, almost all naval guns are now classified into a single Mark series, regardless of their caliber.
 For example, modern guns such as the 5" Mark 45, the 76 mm Mark 75 and the 57 mm Mark 110 are all in the same numeric Mark series.

 Additional information may be found in USN Naval Gun Designations.